TELT and the Lyon-Turin Rail Project.

 Tunnelling refuge chambers can also accommodate a few dozen trained people with an autonomy of at least 24 hours; therefore, rescue vehicles have enough time to reach them.

-The construction site of SMP4 represents a typical example for the use of these chambers, which are essential in tunnel construction nowadays.
+The construction site of SMP4 represents a typical example of the use of these chambers, which are essential in tunnel construction nowadays.